IbtisamZ/stats-card-challenge/README.md

-# Stats Card Challenge
+# Responsive landing page challenge

-This is my repo for the Stats Card Component challenge by [frontendmentor.io](https://www.frontendmentor.io/solutions/stats-card-using-react-and-mui-_zvcxRKO7W)
+This is my repo for the sunnyside landing page challenge by [frontendmentor.io](https://www.frontendmentor.io/solutions/sunnyside-responsive-landing-page-using-react-and-mui-qm7npgab0J)

 ---